 Whatever style you choose, then atemi strikes to pressure points will greatly help you make your techniques more effective.

 In 2010 I qualified as a Pressure Point Self Defence Instructor.
-This has greatly improved the effectiveness of my aikido, and I highly recommend Master Russell Stutely.
+It greatly improved the effectiveness of my aikido, I recommend Master Russell Stutely.